Automorphisms of profinite mapping class groups

 Let $S=S_{g,n}$ be a closed orientable differentiable surface of genus $g(S)=g$ from which $n(S)=n$ points have been removed.
 We denote by $\chi(S)=2-2g-n$ the Euler characteristic of $S$, which we assume to be negative, and by $d(S)$ the \emph{modular dimension} of $S$, that is to say the number of moduli of a Riemann surface diffeomorphic to $S$.
-More precisely, to the topological surface $S$ is associated the moduli stack $\cM(S)$ of smooth projective curves whose complex models are diffeomorphic to $S$.
-We then let $\mathrm{P}\cM(S)$ be the \'etale covering of $\cM(S)$ which parameterizes curves on which an order of the punctures has been fixed.
-They are smooth irreducible D--M stacks defined over $\Spec(\Z)$ of dimension $3g-3+n$.
+More precisely, to the topological surface $S$, we associate the moduli stacks $\cM(S)$, which parameterizes smooth projective curves whose complex models are diffeomorphic to $S$, and $\mathrm{P}\cM(S)$, which parameterizes the same curves but on which an order of the punctures has been fixed.
+They are smooth irreducible DM stacks defined over $\Spec(\Z)$ of dimension $d(S)=3g-3+n$.

 We let $\G(S)$ be the mapping class group of $S$, that is to say the group of isotopy classes of orientation preserving diffeomorphisms of $S$, and $\PG(S)$ the \emph{pure} mapping class group of $S$, that is to say the kernel of the natural representation $\G(S)\to\Sigma_{n(S)}$, where $\Sigma_{n(S)}$ denotes the symmetric group on the punctures of $S$.
 For an algebraic stack $X$ over $\Spec(\Z)$ and a field $\K$, let $X_\K:=X\times\Spec(\K)$.
-The groups $\G(S)$ and $\PG(S)$ can then be identified, respectively, with the topological fundamental groups of the complex D--M stacks $\cM(S)_\C$ and $\mathrm{P}\cM(S)_\C$.
+The groups $\G(S)$ and $\PG(S)$ can then be identified, respectively, with the topological fundamental groups of the complex DM stacks $\cM(S)_\C$ and $\mathrm{P}\cM(S)_\C$.

-A fundamental result of Ivanov states that, for $g\geq 3$, the outer automorphism group of $\G(S)$ is a cyclic group of order $2$ (cf.\ \cite{[I2]}).
+A classical rigidity result of Ivanov states that, for $g\geq 3$, all automorphisms of $\G(S)$ are induced by the inner automorphisms of the extended mapping class group, so that the outer automorphism group of $\G(S)$ is a cyclic group of order $2$ (cf.\ \cite{[I2]}).
 McCarthy later computed this group also in genus $\leq 2$ (cf.\ \cite{[McC]}).
 If we let $\Aut^{\I_0}(\G(S))$ be the group of automorphisms of $\G(S)$ which preserve the conjugacy class of a cyclic subgroup generated by a nonseparating Dehn twist and $\Out^{\I_0}(\G(S))$ be its quotient by the group of inner automorphisms, all the previous results can be stated in a uniform way by saying that there are, for $d(S)>1$, a natural isomorphism:

 and, for $d(S)>1$ and $S\neq S_{1,2}$, a natural isomorphism:

 where the symmetric group $\Sigma_{n(S)}$ identifies with $\Inn(\G(S))/\Inn(\PG(S))$ and $\{\pm 1\}$ with its centralizer in $\Out^{\I_0}(\PG(S))$.